urbit/docs/arvo/ames/cryptography.md

 #### `+ex:acru`

-This core stores keys and their fingerprints. `+sec` is the secret key (which may be empty), `+pub` is the public key associated to the secret key, `+pac` is the fingerprint associated to the secret key, and `+fig` is the fingerprint associated to the public key.
+This core is used to extract keys and their fingerprints. `+sec` is the secret key (which may be empty), `+pub` is the public key associated to the secret key, `+pac` is the fingerprint associated to the secret key, and `+fig` is the fingerprint associated to the public key.
 We note that when the core contains both